-In this degree programme we place strong emphasis not only on the technical content of our modules, such as mechanics, thermodynamics and design, but also on cross disciplinary skills vital for an engineer to be effective in the work place.
-We embed these skills in the technical modules on the programme, to ensure that the technical knowledge and understanding works as you progress through your degree, and also to allow you to graduate with skills you can apply to a range of future careers or higher-level study.
+In this degree programme we place strong emphasis not only on the technical content of our modules, such as mechanics, electronics, programming and computational modelling, system integration, but also on cross disciplinary skills vital for an engineer to be effective in the work place.
+We embed these skills in the technical modules on the programme, to ensure that your technical knowledge and understanding develops together as you progress through your degree, and also to allow you to graduate with skills you can apply to a range of future careers or higher-level study.
 We have mapped our modules to a range of graduate attributes that we would like you to develop, within the areas of creativity, resilience, communication, technical and professional practice in order to produce well-rounded, interested and highly employable graduates.